CaptOrb/captorb.github.io/_posts/2025-04-20-chinguvoyage.md

 ## Conclusion
 Working on this project with the team was an excellent opportunity to gain experience in a simulated software development environment.
 We aimed to mimic a real-world software project by following Scrum principles and maintaining a solid GitHub workflow.
 Although we faced challenges along the way, we were able to deliver our MVP, deploying the completed app to the web.

+If you’d like to dive deeper into the code or explore the project further, here’s the [Github Repo](https://github.com/chingu-voyages/V54-tier3-team-35/tree/main)